OlofBlomqvist/odd-box/README.md

 ### Performance

-While the goal of this project **is not** to provide a state-of-the-art level performing proxy server for production environments, but rather a tool for simplifying local development scenarios, we do try to keep performance in mind..
-Some  rudimentary testing on this authors development machine shows that TCP tunnel mode supports 200k+ requests per second while the terminating proxy mode handles 100k+ requests per second.
-More specific measurements of different scenarios will be added here at some point.
-This was tested by using odd-box in front of a highly performant Caddy server using oha for benchmarking.
-There is much room for improvement here, especially for terminating mode..
-It will be prioritized in to at some point :)
+While the goal of this project is not to provide a state-of-the-art level performing proxy server for production environments, but rather a tool for simplifying local development scenarios, we do **try to** ~~keep performance in mind~~ **be blazingly fast** :-) Seriously though, performance is actually pretty good but it is not a priority (yet).

 ### Terminal User Interface

 The TUI is fairly simple basic; it provides an easy way to see which sites are running, the log outputs and all currently active connections.
 It is possible to opt-out of TUI mode by supplying the argument: "--tui=false" when starting odd-box.

 ### API